Does CPAP Therapy Stop Snoring?

 Sleep-deprived partners are usually the first to complain about your heavy snoring, and if diagnosed with sleep apnea, CPAP therapy can reduce or eliminate snoring.

-Snoring results from tissues in the throat relaxing enough to block the airway and vibrate, creating a sound.
+Snoring results from soft tissues in the throat relaxing enough to block the airway and vibrate, creating a sound.
 CPAP therapy works by delivering continuous positive airway pressure to keep the throat more fully open throughout the night, preventing "apneic" events (breathing stoppages), and thus lessening noisy breathing while you sleep.

-CPAP therapy involves using different devices such as a specific machine, a hose, and a mask or nosepiece to deliver constant and steady air pressure.
+CPAP therapy involves different devices such as a specific machine, a hose, and a mask or nosepiece to deliver constant and steady air pressure.
 The maintenance and proper selection of equipment play a significant role in the success of the treatment.

 4 Reasons You're Still Snoring with CPAP